Is This Program Right For You?

 Also known as the Palais Corbelli, the IES Abroad Vienna Center is an elegant 18th century palace in the heart of the city and is just minutes from many of the museums, theaters, and other major cultural attractions that have bestowed international fame on Vienna.
 IES courses are taught at the Center, and pratice rooms are located at the Center and in two other locations around the city.

 IES Abroad German Language for four credits is required, and all other IES Abroad courses are worth three credits.
 Students are required to take at least 15 credits a semester.
-For the Summer Program, students take a total of 6 credits.

 A variety of English and German speaking internships are offered, including in music research, arts and culture, business, education, and public service.
 Students are required an accompanying seminar that offers contextual support to your practical work experience.
 An IES Abroad faculty member supervises the academic work and internships and field experience are routinely and formally monitored.
 A grade is based on the academic and practical components for three credits.

 A special feature of the program is the Music Performance Workshop, a course designed to offer instrumentalists and vocalists the opportunity to expand their repertoire and enhance their performance skills.
 Interested students submit a special application and audition on-site within the first two weeks of the semester to be admitted to the workshop.

 View the Course Equivalency Database to find out which courses on this program have already been equated to AU courses.
 Please note that you are NOT limited to just these courses.
 Students will need to request equivalency for courses which have not been previously reviewed.
 Read more about the course equivalency process and how AU counts study abroad credits on our Courses and Credits page.

 IES offers a wide variety of scholarships to qualified students, including IES scholarships directed to the performing arts.
 AU Abroad also offers merit based AU Abroad Awards up to $2500 per semester.